eclipse/kuksa.val/doc/quickstart.md

 ```

 ### All I see is Python, shouldn't this be high-performance?
 Our Python library makes it easy to interact with databroker.
-While this is often sufficient for many applications, you are not lmited by it: Databroker's native interface is based on GRPC, a high-perfomacne GRPC framework.
+While this is often sufficient for many applications, you are not limited by it: Databroker's native interface is based on GRPC, a high-performance GRPC framework.
 GRPC enables you to generate bindings for _any_ language.
 Check the [GRPC website](https://grpc.io) and take a look at the [databroker interface definitions](https://github.com/eclipse/kuksa.val/tree/master/proto/kuksa/val/v1).